Trccc/FSKS-Dummy/README.md

 # FSKS

-This is a code repo for "Fast and Secure Two-Party Kolmogorov-Smirnov Test", proposing a Fast and Secure KS (FSKS) test protocol.
-This protocol offers an efficient and privacy-preserving solution to conduct accurate two-party KS tests.
+## This is a dummy Repo for the paper of "Fast and Secure Two-Party Kolmogorov-Smirnov Test" as the paper is still under review.

 ## The Files and Directories ##